adorseyt/Dorsey-Tyler-Portfolio/FinalProject.md

 ## Project Outline

-### Insects are a Major Player in the Story of Biodiversity
+### Insects are a Major Player in Biodiversity
 - Insecta is by far the biggest class of the animal kingdom.
-  - Visualization: By collective mass, insects outweigh humans 17 to 1.
+  - Visualization 1: By collective mass, insects outweigh humans 17 to 1.
 - While there has been focus on bees and butterflies,, beetles and weevils (coleoptera) are the largest order.
-  - Visualization: Coleoptera are 40% of all insect species, and 30% of all animal species.
+  - Visualization 2: Coleoptera are 40% of all insect species, and 30% of all animal species.
 - Even if you don't care about them intrinsically, they're a vital part of the greater ecosystem.
   - Pollination, Food Source, and Waste Recycling.

 ### Insect Biodiversity Loss is an Untold Story with a Frightening Ending
 - Insects aren't getting the same attention as vertebrates.
   - The International Union for Conservation of Nature is the premiere database assessing the vulnerability of species, but their data on insects is severely lacking.
-  - Visualization: IUCN described to evaluated rate of vertebrates (mammals 91%, birds 100%, reptiles 87%, amphibians 87%, fishes 63%) compared to insects (1.1%).
+  - Visualization 3: IUCN described to evaluated rate of vertebrates (mammals 91%, birds 100%, reptiles 87%, amphibians 87%, fishes 63%) compared to insects (1.1%).
 - The information we do have paints a grim picture.- Visualization: 19% of assessed insects are threatened, compared to 18% of vertebrates.
  - A study found that insect biomass is declining an estimated 2.5% annually
- - Interactive Visualization: 2.5% annual decline means 25% loss in 10 years, 50% loss in 20, and 100% in 40.
+ - Interactive Visualization 4: 2.5% annual decline means 25% loss in 10 years, 50% loss in 20, and 100% in 40.
 So when was Year 0?

 ### What We Don't Know Matters
 - We don't understand population areas: for most species we still don't know where they're endemic, so we can't look for signs of fragmentation, a key indicator of species threat.